-When Rowland Publishing launched its newest title, 850 Business Magazine, a feature on Florida’s governor, Charlie Crist, “The CEO of Florida,” was the cover story in the inaugural issue of the new magazine and I was to shoot the portraits.
+When Rowland Publishing launched its newest title, 850 Business Magazine, a feature on Florida's governor, Charlie Crist, “The CEO of Florida,” was the cover story in the inaugural issue of the new magazine and I was to create the editorial portrait photography.

 On the day of the photo shoot, I arrived at the governor’s office in the Capitol and waited to get set up.
 I had never been in the his office and never seen the layout nor the décor.
 I was not granted access to the office ahead of time to scout my location and set up, so I asked his assistant to draw me a map of the room to give me a head start on planning.

 The writer was to do the interview at the same time as the photography so we had to split our time.
 Due to Governor Crist’s hectic schedule (wildfires had recently broken out in the state), our time was cut from an hour to 30 minutes total.

 When the governor was ready, the writer began the interview and I had 15 minutes to look around, plan my shots, haul in the camera and lighting equipment, and get set up while a second photographer covered the interview.
 I needed to get a portrait for the cover and one for the opening spread inside the magazine.

 I began with a curtained window for the backdrop (unfortunately, it was an interior wall so there was no sunlight coming through the window and backlighting the curtains).
 The governor finished the interview and came over just as I was finishing setting up.
 I directed him where to stand and took several photos.
 Problem was, I wasn’t feeling it.
 The curtains were rather bland as the backdrop, so I took it in another direction.

 We moved to his desk and I quickly readjusted my lighting, using the same setup.
 I shot for several more minutes, taking a variety of angles so the design team had options.
 Once I had what I needed, we wrapped.